ww2272/Case_Study_for_Fintech_homework/README.md

 * Offering more investment products can achieve higher returns and attract more high-net-worth individuals who can tolerate more risk.

-* The company might need to utilize more AI and machine learning to achieve this goal.
+* The company might need to utilize more AI, machine learning and algorithmic trading to achieve this goal.
 ------
 ## **References**
 1. https://app.cbinsights.com/profiles/c/okjO/fundings